Funds are used to purchase specialized equipment for children with disabilities to assist with the everyday tasks that others may take for granted.

 Applications will be prioritized and equipment granted within the financial guidelines and budget restrictions of the Fund as approved by the Board of Directors.

 Standard guidelines for funding have been set to a maximum of $10,000.
-Caps have been placed on the Bikes for Tykes program to a maximum of $1,000 and the Vehicle Adaptation program to a maximum of $5,000.
+Caps have been placed on the Bikes for Tykes program to a maximum of $1,000.
 Clients up to and including the age of 21 may be eligible for funding yearly.